-You’ll probably have to test your blood sugar levels two or more times each day to monitor your response to the insulin.
-Since diet and exercise affect blood sugar levels, you will need to adjust these important aspects of your life.
+You’ll probably have to test your blood glucose levels 2 or more times each day to monitor your response to the insulin.
+Since diet and exercise affect blood glucose levels, you will need to adjust these important aspects of your life.

-Side effects can occur if blood sugar levels go too high or too low.
+Side effects can occur if blood glucose levels go too high or too low.